USEPA/Critical_Infrastructure_Tool/README.md

 The Python exe is contained within the "[location of Infrastructure Remediation Repository]/dist/infrastructures_gui" folder.
 This exe can be run separate from the ArcGIS tool.

-[Note] The tool can be packaged as an independent zip file, if there are no plans to edit the code.
-Instructions to do this are in [Section]
+**Note:** The tool can be packaged as an independent zip file, if there are no plans to edit the code.

 ## Making edits to the code

-Any time edits are made to the code, run the following command in the repository folder.
+Any time edits are made to the code, run the following command from the command line in the repository folder.

-From command line:
-run: pip install pyinstaller
-run (in the folder with all the files): pyinstaller infrastructures_gui.spec infrastructures_gui.py
+**pyinstaller infrastructures_gui.spec infrastructures_gui.py**

 The toolbox will automatically update.

-[Note] If you are editing the sensitivity analysis GUI, then an additional step is required.
-First you must run the command: pyinstaller sensitivity_GUI.spec sensitivity_GUI.py
+**Note:** If you are editing the sensitivity analysis GUI, then an additional step is required.
+First you must run the command: **pyinstaller sensitivity_GUI.spec sensitivity_GUI.py**.
+Then, run the original command.

-# Build and Test
+# Independently Packaging Tool

+Every time a pull request is completed, a build artifact entitled "SIRMExe" is created.
+This zip file can be unzipped onto any machine, and contains the exe of the infrastructures gui, and the Toolbox.
+The setup is identical to the rest of the tool, however the underlying code cannot be edited.

 # Contribute